 The Low-rise block was constructed in the 1963 of traditional brick cavity and concrete construction with brick walls concrete floors and stairs.
-The block has double glazed UPVC window frames.
+The block has double glazed UPVC window frames with a pitched, tiled roof.

 The block consists of 3 stories inclusive of ground.